Cosby jury to decide: Serial rapist or con artist's mark - Philly

-They have seen a parade of accusers testify that the man once revered as "America's Dad" had a secret life of drugging and violating women.
+They have seen a half-dozen accusers testify that the man once revered as "America's Dad" had a sordid secret life that involved preying on women for his own sexual gratification.
 And they have heard from a witness who says his chief accuser talked about framing a high-profile person to score a big payday.

 Now, seven men and five women who have been kept in a suburban Philadelphia hotel, away from family, friends and daily routines, will get to have their say in the first big celebrity trial of the #MeToo era.

-Note: This story has been corrected to show that jury deliberations in the first trial took place over six days, not five.